-This module covers the study of Canadian Aviation pertaining to the maintenance of aircraft.
+This course covers the study of Canadian Aviation pertaining to the maintenance of aircraft.

 Hours: 64 (Lecture Hours: 64)